Jennifer Lahl, MA, BSN, RN

 Jennifer Lahl is founder and president of The Center for Bioethics and Culture Network.
 Lahl couples her 25 years of experience as a pediatric critical care nurse, a hospital administrator, and a senior-level nursing manager with a deep passion to speak for those who have no voice.
 Lahl’s writings have appeared in various publications including Cambridge University Press, the San Francisco Chronicle, the Dallas Morning News, and the American Journal of Bioethics.
 As a field expert, she is routinely interviewed on radio and television including ABC, CBS, PBS, and NPR.
 She is also called upon to speak alongside lawmakers and members of the scientific community, even being invited to speak to members of the European Parliament in Brussels to address issues of egg trafficking; she has three times addressed the United Nations during the Commission on the Status of Women on egg and womb trafficking.

 In 2009, Lahl was associate producer of the documentary film Lines That Divide: The Great Stem Cell Debate, which was an official selection of the 2010 California Independent Film Festival.
 In 2010, she made her writing and directing debut producing the documentary film Eggsploitation, which has been awarded Best Documentary by the California Independent Film Festival and has sold in more than 30 countries.
 An updated and expanded version of Eggsploitation was released in the fall of 2013.
 She is also Director, Executive Producer, and co-writer of Anonymous Father’s Day (2011), a documentary film exploring the stories of women and men who were created by anonymous sperm donation.
 In 2014 she completed what is now a trilogy of films on the ethics of third-party reproduction with Breeders: A Subclass of Women?, which focuses on surrogacy.
 In July 2015, she released a documentary short Maggie's Story, which follows one woman’s egg donation journey.
 Compassion and Choice: Denied (2016) is a short documentary on physician assisted suicide.
 Lahl’s next feature film, #BigFertility was released in the fall of 2018.
 Her most recent film, Trans Mission: What’s the Rush to Reassign Gender? was just released in June of 2021.
+Always using film as a way to communicate and educate, her forthcoming film, The Detransition Diaries: Saving Our Sisters,is set to release Fall 2022.
 All of her films are available for FREE streaming on The Center for Bioethics and Culture Network's YouTube channel.

 Kallie started her professional career as a scientist in the Department of Obstetrics and Gynecology at Vanderbilt University utilizing a M.S. degree in Reproductive Physiology from Purdue University.
 While assisting in the investigation of endometriosis and pre-term birth, she decided that she wanted to interact more with women in a clinical role and went back to school to become a registered nurse.
 After living in Indiana, Tennessee, and Ohio, Kallie finally found her way to the Bay Area to work with Jennifer Lahl.
 Kallie will tell you that she is passionate about two things: her family and women’s health.
 Kallie resides with her husband in the Bay Area and still works as a labor and delivery nurse while writing and working for the CBC.